Evelyn (ward)

-Evelyn is an electoral ward in the northwest of the London Borough of Lewisham.
+Evelyn ward, also known as Evelyn Village, is an electoral ward in the northwest of the London Borough of Lewisham.
 It covers the northern part of Deptford on the south bank of the River Thames, and is the only Lewisham ward that borders the river.
 It returns councillors to Lewisham London Borough Council.

 Name

 It is named after John Evelyn who settled in Deptford with his wife in 1652.
 Their house, Sayes Court, adjacent to the naval dockyard, was purchased by Evelyn from his father-in-law Sir Richard Browne in 1653 and Evelyn soon began to transform the gardens.

 Lewisham council elections since 2022

 There was a revision of ward boundaries in Lewisham in 2022.
 The Evelyn ward lost territory to Deptford and New Cross Gate wards.

 2022 election

 The election took place on 5 May 2022.